jetbrains-academy/CppBasics/MemoryManagement/TypeCastsAndCStrings/CStringConcat/task.md

 char* concat(const char* fst, const char* snd);
 ```

-This function should allocate a sufficient amount of memory,
+This function should allocate a sufficient amount of memory
-copy the contents of two strings and place the null-terminator character `\0`
+and copy the contents of two strings, placing the null-terminator character `\0`
 at the end of the resulting string.
-You might assume that only non-null pointers can be passed to `concat`.
+You can assume that only non-null pointers will be passed to `concat`.

 Here is an example of `concat` usage: